CPT Codes: What They Are, How They Work, and Why They Matter

 Here’s a simplified look:

-Most commercial payers base their reimbursement on a percentage above Medicare, while Medicaid often pays below Medicare rates.
+Insurance reimbursement rates vary widely, but are usually based on Medicare as a benchmark for each CPT code.
 Rates also vary by region due to local adjustments for cost of living and practice expenses.

 Here’s where the puzzle starts to come together: CPT codes explain what you did; ICD-10 codes explain why.